worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 Now `Escrow` owns `EscrowNFT` and our system will work.
 Let's test it out by doing the following:

 1. Find the `escrowEth` function in `Escrow`.
-2. Specify your own address, a short duration and small amount of Ether.
+2. Specify your own address, a short duration and a small amount of Ether.
 3. Run the `escrowEth` function and approve the MetaMask pop-up that appears.

 If you attempt to claim your escrowed Ether using either of the redemption functions in `Escrow` before the duration has passed, the transaction should fail with the expected error message.
 However, if you wait for the duration to pass and then call either of the redemption functions, the transaction will fail for a different reason.